 We found Black female artists are persistently excluded from social & professional networks, not elsewhere receiving the informal mentoring that comes with those networks and not being recognized and guided towards public funding until they already winning awards elsewhere.

 There is a huge wealth of Black talent in this country, in the arts sector, and the publicly funded arts *will* hugely benefit from outreach and anti-discrimination measures.
 Black artists in Ireland are actively developing, showing and promoting their work, and some are winning awards and even significant funding in other countries *as Irish artists*.
 The Irish arts sector is losing out as long as we do not recognize that talent here.
+This is not news to organizations working with Black artists already.

 We were commissioned by the Arts Council to carry out this research based on our experience in this area, and our previous work (and robust recommendations) on equality data with the Council.
 The research is a much needed prompt for change within the Arts Council and arts sector

 This research would not exist without the expertise and experience shared with us by the Black artists in Ireland who worked with us on it.
+It is crucial that the arts sector now work directly with them to implement the recommendations of this report.

 Read the full report here or the short summary here